tarelendil/curtainview/README.md

     to your application dependecies list
     </p>
  <h3><b>Usage</b></h3>
+ Please take a look at the sample app.

  The view is defined in the xml layout file.
-  Please take a look at the sample app test_activity.xml
   <br>Example:<br>

   ```